-Read this book first:

-How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines by Thomas C. Foster PLEASE BE SURE TO GET THE REVISED EDITION.
+Read this book first: How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines by Thomas C. Foster PLEASE BE SURE TO GET THE REVISED EDITION.
 The older edition is quite different from the new one that we will use.
-See corresponding assignment under "Assessments."
+See below for the corresponding assignment.